 The academic program director or departmental chair has sole authority and approval in academic matters including, but not limited to, transfer credit approval, course load and sequence, directed studies, and course substitutions.
 Academic matters are considered on a case-by-case basis.
 Students who fail to register for a minimum of one course in two consecutive sixteen-week semesters will be considered inactive.
 Readmission to program will require director's approval, including reapplication.

-The course load for a full-time student is three credit hours per eight-week term or six credit hours per fifteen-week semester.
-Students may take no more than two courses per term (six semester hours), except with the approval of the director and upon the recommendation of the student's advisor.
+The course load for a full-time student is six credit hours per fifteen-week semester.
+Students may take no more than two courses per semester (six credit hours), except with the approval of the director.

 Traditional Resident Program